passziff/2011-edition/README.md

 Built with RetroMCP-Java and Java 8.

-This repository contains only original project files, assets and patches.
-It does not include Minecraft source code, Minecraft assets or a Minecraft JAR.
+This repository contains the project files, assets and patches.
+It does not include Minecraft source code or a Minecraft JAR.
+Some backported assets are based on assets from modern Minecraft.

 ## License